Bend Park and Recreation District

 In the spring of 2020, the Bend Park and Recreation District began to seek technology and internet connectivity solutions to help improve consolidation, speed, uptime, and security.
 Dave Arnold, IT Manager of Bend Park and Recreation District, said:

-Trent Anderson, Vice President of Sales at LS Networks noted:
+Trent Anderson, Vice President of Sales at Lightspeed Networks noted:

-LS Networks has been delivering customized network solutions to a growing roster of clients in Oregon and Washington since 2005.
-Following its acquisition of Central Oregon-based Quantum Communications in 2016, LS Networks has expanded its network to serve rural and underserved communities with high-speed connectivity that other carriers deploy only in metropolitan areas.
-LS Networks’ approach to network connectivity enables organizations of all sizes to harness the power of fiber-optics and take their businesses to the next level.
+Lightspeed Networks has been delivering customized network solutions to a growing roster of clients in Oregon and Washington since 2005.
+Following its acquisition of Central Oregon-based Quantum Communications in 2016, Lightspeed Networks has expanded its network to serve rural and underserved communities with high-speed connectivity that other carriers deploy only in metropolitan areas.
+Lightspeed Networks’ approach to network connectivity enables organizations of all sizes to harness the power of fiber-optics and take their businesses to the next level.